TestProf II: Factory therapy for your Ruby tests

 Do we need multiple accounts and different authors to test a single comment?
 Unlikely.

 You can imagine what happens when we create multiple comments, say, create_list(:comment, 10).
-Houston, we’ve had a problem.
+Houston, we have a problem.

-Meet factory cascade—an uncontrollable process of generating excess data through nested factory invocations.
+The factory cascade—an uncontrollable process where excess data is generated through nested factory invocations.

 We can represent a cascade as a tree: